 - Have had a drop in platelets, the blood cells that help prevent bleeding, after getting a previous dose of MMR vaccine without another cause being identified

-- Have had a blood transfusion or received other blood products within the past 12 months
+- Received a blood transfusion or other blood products within the past 12 months

 - Are pregnant or planning to become pregnant.
-Women should avoid becoming pregnant for 1 month after getting the MMR vaccine
+Pregnancy should be avoided for one month after getting the MMR vaccine

 There is no need to delay getting immunized because of a cold or other mild illness.
 However, if you have concerns, speak with your health care provider.